Mjkim88/visGAN/README.md

 # VisGAN
-Visualizing high dimensional z vector computed from GAN
+Visualizing high dimensional z vectors computed from GAN

 ## To run
 Issue the command: